 Discovering Annie Wheeler: digital story

 When war broke out in 1914, Mrs Wheeler felt compelled to contribute to the war effort.
-Moving to London she took up residence near the AIF Headquarters and the Anzac Buffet.
-She endeavoured to contact all soldiers from Central Queensland, whether wounded, imprisoned, or in the trenches.
+Moving to London she took up residence near the AIF Headquarters and the Anzac Buffet, a place that provided free meals and entertainment to Australian soldiers on leave.
+She endeavoured to contact all soldiers from Central Queensland, whether wounded, imprisoned or in the trenches.
 She kept a detailed card index of contacts, corresponded with men on the battlefield, forwarded mail, provided for their needs and supervised the care and comfort of those in hospital.

-A support fund was set up in Rockhampton, and the Commonwealth government provided free passage for her return in 1919 to a hero's welcome.
+When peace was declared a support fund was set up in Rockhampton and the Commonwealth government provided free passage for her return in 1919 to a hero's welcome.
 Over 5,000 people met her train.
-She was appointed O.B.E. in 1920.
+Mrs Annie Wheeler was appointed O.B.E. in 1920.

 O'Brien, M. and Bevis, M. Remarkable people : Rutherford Armstrong, Annie Wheeler, Ernest Beaman.
 Yeppoon Qld. : Capricorn Coast Historical Society, 2008.